-SIGCHI is a special interest group associated to the Association for Computing Machinery (ACM), which is primarily focused on human-technology as well as humancomputer interaction.
-[242]
+1 SIGCHI is a special interest group associated to the Association for Computing Machinery (ACM), which is primarily focused on human-technology as well as human-computer interaction.
+[246]

 In order to enable users and computers to mutually influence each other interfaces are required.
 Such interfaces provide means for providing feedback and control, which reflects the bidirectional character of interaction.
-With humans being involved in the interaction process, options for designing interfaces are limited by their perceptual and motor capabilities for receiving feedback (which are factors influenced by a multitude of parameters such age, fatigue, and others; see [131, p.
+With humans being involved in the interaction process, options for designing interfaces are limited by their perceptual and motor capabilities for receiving feedback (which are factors influenced by a multitude of parameters such age, fatigue, and others; see [149, p.
 3]) and performing input.
 Reconsidering Hewett's definition of HCI, the design of interactive systems as well as their evaluation are core aspects.
 As a consequence, interfaces being part of said interactive systems, are object to evaluation in regards of their usability, which involves for instance, assessing learnability, accuracy, and efficiency to name but a few.

 MOBILE HUMAN-COMPUTER INTERACTION With the definition of HCI, an extensive field is framed which includes all possible kinds of computing devices (e.g., mainframes, desktops, etc.).
 Therefore, to further approach the term of mobile mediated interaction, the term of mobile human-computer interaction or mobile HCI needs to be considered.
-Love defines this term as "...the study of the relationship (interaction) between people and mobile computer systems and applications ..."
-[131, p.
+Love defines this term as "... the study of the relationship (interaction) between people and mobile computer systems and applications ... " [149, p.
 2].
 This narrows down the field of HCI to a specific class of devices (i.e. mobile or portable).
-Due to their inherent portability and the potential to use applications and services most different locations and hence, more diverse contexts of use need to be considered raising the need for mobile interaction design [113].
+Due to their inherent portability and the potential to use applications and services most different locations and hence, more diverse contexts of use need to be considered raising the need for mobile interaction design [131].

-In the context of both HCI and mo-MOBILE MEDIATED INTERACTION. bile HCI, users and computers interact directly or indirectly.
+In the context of both HCI and MOBILE MEDIATED INTERACTION. mobile HCI, users and computers interact directly or indirectly.
 That is, either by explicitly using a dialog providing feedback and control or implicitly through e.g., batch operations interaction is triggered.
 In both cases, interaction can only happen, if users can physically access and operate the interface.
 This thesis introduces the term mediated interaction, which refers to interaction with a computer device by means of a mediator device which acts as an agent that enables communication between user and computer.
 In theory, said mediator can be any kind of computing device.
 Yet, depending on the physicality, options for interaction can be rather limited.
 In the scope of this thesis, mobile devices (such as mobile and smart phones) are considered for this purpose of mediated interaction.
 Mobile mediated interaction provides characteristics that facilitate and leverage interaction with applications and services in a general sense.
-First, this is the possibility to identify users based on the mediator hardware Identifier (ID), given that the mobile device that is used as mediator, is considered as personal device that is not used and shared with others.
-Second, mobile phones provide personal digital context in mobile settings.
-That is, users can easily access

-Evaluating interfaces regarding their usability.
+First, this is the possibility to identify users based on the mediator hardware Identifier (ID), given that the mobile device that is used as mediator, Evaluating interfaces regarding their usability.